 Joyce Meyer was born on June 4, 1943.
 She is married, has four children, and lives outside of St. Louis, Missouri.
 She runs the Joyce Meyer Ministries organization (joycemeyer.org).
-When examining the site's statement of faith we are glad to see an affirmation of the Trinity, that man is a sinner, that without Jesus we can have no relationship with God, that salvation is a free gift, and eternal hell of conscious damnation.
-There is a concern with the statement on "divine healing," since there are so many aberrant groups that also affirm divine healing but say Christians must claim it and people who are sick are in sin.
+When examining the site's statement of faith we are glad to see an affirmation of the Trinity, that man is a sinner, that without Jesus we can have no relationship with God, that salvation is a free gift, and that eternal hell is a real and serious consequence of sin.
+However, we are concerned with the statement on "divine healing" because there are so many aberrant groups that also affirm divine healing and also say that when people are sick it is because of sin.
+This necessitates further study.
 However, I am not aware of what Meyer's position is on this.

 What does Joyce Meyer teach?

-For the most part Joyce Meyer preaches a positive, biblical message that is of great value to many people.
-We applaud her desire to be biblical, to point women to godly submission and humility, to trusting God, being loving, to have value based in what Christ has done for us, etc. These are all good.
-However, there are some very significant errors that need to be addressed.
+For the most part, Joyce Meyer preaches a positive, biblical message that is of great value to many people.
+We applaud her desire to be biblical, to point women to godly submission and humility, to trusting God, being loving, to have value based on what Christ has done for us, etc. These are all good.
+However, there are some very significant errors that we need to address.
 Some of them are so bad that she is outside of biblical orthodoxy and must be considered a false teacher.
 Let's take a look at what Joyce Meyer has said.

 Following is a list of quotes from Joyce Meyer, along with responses.

-- Jesus was born again: "The minute that blood sacrifice was accepted Jesus was the first human being that was ever born again," (http://www.youtube.com/watch?v=neKsa_74w7k&feature=related)
+- Jesus was born again: "The minute that blood sacrifice was accepted Jesus was the first human being that was ever born again," (Listen: Joyce Meyer says Jesus was born again)

 - Response: This is just plain wrong.
 Being born again means to be saved from the wrath of God for a person's sins (Eph.
 2:1-3), to have a new birth (John 3:3), and to be regenerated (2 Cor.
 5:17).
 Mrs. Meyer is simply wrong biblically.
 Why does she teach this?
-It can only be because she has bought into many of the errors of the Positive Confession movement where it is sometimes said that Jesus lost his divine nature, went to hell, finished the atonement in hell, and was born again!
-This is a serious error since it implies that Jesus needed to be changed...
+It can only be because she has bought into many of the errors of the Positive Confession movement where many say that Jesus lost his divine nature, went to hell, finished the atonement in hell, and was born again!
+These are serious errors.

 - Jesus paid for our sins in hell: "He became our sacrifice and died on the cross.
 He did not stay dead.
 He was in the grave three days.
 During that time he entered hell, where you and I deserve to go (legally) because of our sin.
 He paid the price there.”
 (The most important decision you'll ever make, by Joyce Meyer, second printing, may 1993, page 35)